-Our clinics offer a free and confidential sexual health service to everyone in Blackpool, regardless of your age, gender or sexual orientation.
+Our clinics offer a free and confidential sexual health and contraception service to everyone in Blackpool, regardless of your age, gender or sexual orientation.
 We won't judge or lecture you, we've seen it all before.

 Advancements in treatment now mean the sooner HIV and other sexually transmitted infections are diagnosed and treated, the better the treatment outcome and the lower the risk of passing it on to others.